Environment, Social, and Governance Policy

 Policy Scope

-ESG integration is overseen by an ESG Committee comprised of senior staff as well as a designated ESG Specialist.
-OAM is a signatory to the UN Principles of Responsible Investing, a broad international network of ESG-conscious investors.
+ESG integration is overseen by an ESG Committee comprised of senior staff.
+Oberweis is a signatory to the UN Principles of Responsible Investing, a broad international network of ESG-conscious investors.

 https://unfccc.int/